newcodevelop/semantify/inference/readme.md

-Hi!
-Here server inference code and log is present.
-Note that you need exact server hardware configuration for 100% reproducible results.
+Here, you'll find the server inference code and logs.
+Note: Exact server hardware configuration is required for 100% reproducible results.